jose7fernandez/jose7fernandez-fall-17-p2-personal-project-jf/README.md

 #MyPersonaLClassProject
-This is my personal, versus grouop, class project for the TechConnect Fall 2017 Phase 2 class with Cira Foster.
+This is my personal class project for the TechConnect Fall 2017 Phase 2 class.This is based on a reiteration of the website for my audio systems design, installation and maintanance business.